florian-krieger/CBA_xml-parser/README.md

 * `PressApply`: Button was pressed on apply to apply changes from sliders to the system.
 This is coded for both phases knowledge acquisition (labeled `exploration`) and knowledge application (labeled as `control`).

   * It is also coded, which values output (i.e., `Endo` variables) variables in the system have *after* clicking on apply.
-  * According to the changed made on the input variables (i.e., `Exo` variables), strategies are coded (see table above).
+  * According to the changes made on the input variables (i.e., `Exo` variables), strategies are coded (see table above).
 * `AddDepedency` : Action coded when a dependency in knowledge acquisition phase (exploration) was added.
 Added dependency is indicated in `DeltaDepdendency`.
 * `RemoveDependency`: Same as `AddDependency` but coded when a dependency was removed.